RadStr/DiaSynth/README.md

 <p>

 The libraries (MP3SPI and tritonus) are discontinued for long time.
 The MP3SPI for around 10 years, the JLayer for 12 years and tritonus even for 17.
 So this next part really isn't necessary.<p>
 To cover the LGPL.
 It is enough to say which files from library are under that license and tell user where to download the newest version and how to replace them.
 Replacing is simple just replace the 3 .jar files from MP3SPI package.
-And to download the newest version go to the javazoom link (http://www.javazoom.net/mp3spi/sources.html) where you will find the JLayer and MP3SPI jar files and check http://www.tritonus.org/ for new version of tritonus lib.
+And to download the newest version go to the link mentioned above where you will find the JLayer and MP3SPI jar files and check http://www.tritonus.org/ for new version of tritonus lib.

 <p>
 As for license for whole program, currently undecided, but I guess I will just go with MIT, or any of the above, since the program still isn't done I will decide when I will be doing the last few fixes.